KarthiCrafts/XOR-logic-using-neuralnetwork/README.md

 Contributions are welcome!
 If you find any issues or want to enhance the project, feel free to submit pull requests.

+ ## Contact

+For questions or suggestions, feel free to contact [karthi2019.qq@gmail.com]